 Information for First-Year Students (Freshmen)

-High school students planning to major in classical studies at UC Santa Cruz do not need any specific preparation other than the high school courses required for UC admission.
-Previous study of Latin or Greek is valuable, but not required.
-Students whose high schools do not offer Latin or Greek will be able to learn those languages at UC Santa Cruz, where the classics program is of high quality.
+High school students planning to major or minor in Classical Studies at UC Santa Cruz need no special preparation other than the high school courses necessary for UC admission.
+Previous study of Latin or ancient Greek is valuable, but not required.

 Information for Transfers

-Transfer students are advised to complete college courses that satisfy campus general education requirements before coming to UC Santa Cruz.
+Transfer students are enthusiastically encouraged to major or minor in Classical Studies at UCSC!
+Requirements can be completed within two years, even if you haven’t completed any preparatory coursework prior to transferring.
 Some background in history and in literary analysis and interpretation is desirable, but not essential.
-Since this is an interdisciplinary major, preparatory work in art history, history, literature, philosophy, or politics, depending on the student's interests, may also be useful.
+Preparatory work in art history, philosophy, or politics, depending on the student's interests, may also be useful.

-While it is not a condition of admission, students from California community colleges may complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.
+While it is not a condition of admission, students from California community colleges are advised to complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.

-The classical studies library, which is situated in the hall by the faculty offices, is a center for our community: small seminars meet in it, and majors may often be found working together there.
+The newly renovated Classical Studies library, which is situated by the Classical Studies faculty offices, is a center for our community: small seminars meet in it, and students may often be found working together there.

 General Catalog Information